malaviya-parth/CN/04_DLL/04_Devices/Intro.md

 ## Passive Hub

-- It simply act as a connector to connect fifferent wires.
+- It simply act as a connector to connect different wires.
 - This type of hub is part of transmission media so it's below physical layer.
 - It simply broadcast the signal to all ports except the one from which it received the signal.
 - Since it is below physical layer so it can't change(regenerate or Amplify) the signal before broadcasting it.